/* * external links open in new window */

 If it’s convenient for you to fly American Airlines or another oneworld alliance airline regularly, then yes, it can be worth the effort.

-As of August 2024, American Airlines Platinum status has definitely been worth it but ONLY because I organized most of my flights with American Airlines and one world airlines.
+For me, American Airlines Platinum status has definitely been worth it but ONLY because I organized most of my flights with American Airlines and oneworld airlines.
 First of all, it gave me access to Fast Track security in London Heathrow with British Airways, which is similar to TSA PreCheck.
 This was a game changer because I was through security in minutes without having to take out all my electronics.
-I got access to the Cathy Pacific Lounge, which is the best lounge in Heathrow Terminal 3, with my oneworld emerald status.
-The spacious and quiet lounge had a NOODLE BAR and free-flowing champagne.
-I boarded the plane a happy girl with a belly full of bao and pho.
-Literally, it was the best airport lounge I’ve ever visited.

 The priority boarding and seating meant that I didn’t have to check my carry-on bags on British Airways flights.
-I was able to choose free seats with extra legroom.
-On my London to Austin flight in July, I was able to choose an aisle seat with a two-person row in front of me so I had no seat in front of me so I could totally stretch out!
+I was able to choose main cabin extra seats with extra legroom for free.
+(You can’t upgrade with miles on British Airways flights, which is a bit of a bummer.)

-Fast forward a couple of weeks later, I was trying to fly from Austin to Charlotte but was hit by multiple delays (10 hours of sitting in the Austin airport!).
+In July 2024, I was trying to fly from Austin to Charlotte but was hit by multiple delays (10 hours of sitting in the Austin airport!).
 I ended up switching flights in the app and was upgraded for free to first class for the flight!
 This was the first time I’ve ever been upgraded domestically, which seems like a bit of a fluke related to the delays and switching flights.

-Two weeks after I wrote the update above, I got upgraded again on a domestic flight from CLT to SFO.
-Then, I was approved for an upgrade on an 11-hour LAX to Tokyo flight to business class, which is paid ($350 plus 25,000 miles).
 My connecting flight to Bangkok was on Japan Airlines, another oneworld airline, so I got priority boarding AND Fast Track security, a total game changer.
-(I’ve add issues with Japan Airlines being stern about the weight of my carry-on luggage when flying from Vietnam to Tokyo, which I know thing was just the local staff at the airport.
+(I’ve add issues with Japan Airlines being stern about the weight of my carry-on luggage.
 I was really concerned about this in Tokyo, but they didn’t weight my bags at all.)

 Even if your loyalty is with another airline, they will have very similar benefits and ways to earn miles/status.
 I hope you find this helpful.